Counterterrorism: Military

-Terrorism has often been used to justify military intervention in countries like Pakistan, where terrorists are said to be based.
-That was the primary stated justification for the U.S. invasion of Afghanistan.
-It was also a stated justification for the second Russian invasion of Chechnya.
+Terrorism has often been used to justify military intervention in countries where terrorists are said to be based.
+Similar justifications were used for the U.S. invasion of Afghanistan and the second Russian invasion of Chechnya.

-Military intervention has not always been successful in stopping or preventing future terrorism, such as during the Malayan Emergency, the Mau Mau uprising, and most of the campaigns against the IRA during the Irish Civil War, the S-Plan, the Border Campaign (IRA) and the Troubles in Northern Ireland.
+Military intervention has not always been successful in stopping or preventing future terrorism, such as during the Malayan Emergency, the Mau Mau uprising, and most of the campaigns against the IRA during the Irish Civil War, the S-Plan, the Border Campaign, and the Troubles in Northern Ireland.
 Although military action can temporarily disrupt a terrorist group's operations temporarily, it sometimes does not end the threat completely.

 Repression by the military in itself usually leads to short term victories, but tend to be unsuccessful in the long run (e.g., the French doctrine used in colonial Indochina and Algeria), particularly if it is not accompanied by other measures.
 However, new methods such as those taken in Iraq have yet to be seen as beneficial or ineffectual.

 Preparation

-Target-hardening
+Target hardening

 Whatever the target of terrorists, there are multiple ways of hardening the targets to prevent the terrorists from hitting their mark, or reducing the damage of attacks.
 One method is to place hostile vehicle mitigation to enforce protective standoff distance outside tall or politically sensitive buildings to prevent car bombings.
 Another way to reduce the impact of attacks is to design buildings for rapid evacuation.

 Aircraft cockpits are kept locked during flights and have reinforced doors, which only the pilots in the cabin are capable of opening.
 UK railway stations removed their garbage bins in response to the Provisional IRA threat, as convenient locations for depositing bombs.
 Scottish stations removed theirs after the 7 July 2005 London Bombings as a precautionary measure.
 The Massachusetts Bay Transportation Authority purchased bomb-resistant barriers after the September 11 attacks.

-As Israel is suffering from constant shelling of its cities, towns, and settlements by artillery rockets from the Gaza Strip (mainly by Hamas, but also by other Palestinian factions) and Lebanon (mainly by Hezbollah), Israel developed several defensive measures against artillery, rockets, and missiles.
+Due to frequent shelling of Israel's cities, towns, and settlements by artillery rockets from the Gaza Strip (mainly by Hamas, but also by other Palestinian factions) and Lebanon (mainly by Hezbollah), Israel has developed several defensive measures against artillery, rockets, and missiles.
 These include building a bomb shelter in every building and school, but also deploying active protection systems such as the Arrow ABM, Iron Dome and David's Sling, which intercept the incoming threat in the air.
 Iron Dome has successfully intercepted hundreds of Qassam rockets and Grad rockets fired by Palestinians from the Gaza Strip.